Healthy Chicken and Vegetable Stir Fry in 20 Minutes

 Why Stir Fry Wins Every Weeknight

-Cooking a stir fry feels like a magic trick.
+Cooking a stir-fry feels like a magic trick.
 You toss in simple ingredients, flip a few times, and boom—dinner.
-No oven, no marinating for hours, no fuss.
+No oven, no hours of marinating, no fuss.
 Plus, you control everything.
 Want more heat?
 Add chili.
 Need it gluten-free?
 Easy.
 Stir fry plays nicely with your schedule and your pantry.
 FYI: it also makes killer leftovers.

 The Core Ingredients (and Smart Swaps)

-You probably have most of this already.
+You probably already have most of this.
 Keep it simple and sub as needed.

 Easy Stir Fry Sauce (the Gloss Factor)